 The Healthy Country Planning process follows a five-step adaptive management cycle (see Figure 1) that helps project teams identify and prioritise effective conservation strategies.
 Depending on the community's previous work, the process can be initiated at any stage.

 Both Healthy Country Planning and the Conservation Standards incorporate measures and indicators from the outset to ensure objective, consistent, and transparent tracking of intended and actual conservation outcomes, aligning with adaptive management principles.
+For more information about MERI Plans and how the Conservation Standards can help with closing the adaptive management loop download this pamphlet.

 In Australia, Indigenous Peoples have successfully applied the Healthy Country Planning methodology to develop management plans for Indigenous Protected Areas, co-management frameworks for national parks, operational plans for Indigenous Ranger Groups, and monitoring and evaluation systems that weave Indigenous and Western knowledge.
+Through its structure and integrated program logic, Healthy Country Planning provides a platform for partnerships by aligning non-Indigenous conservation initiatives with a community’s priorities.

 Tools